diez/diez/packages/sources/README.md

 }
 ```

-In addition to services you register, `diez extract` will automatically look for design files (Sketch and Illustrator) in `./designs/`.
-Assets will be extracted to `./assets/`, and source code will be generated in `./src/designs`.
+In addition to services you register, `diez extract` will automatically look for design files in `./designs/`.
+Supported assets will be extracted to `./assets/`, and source code will be generated in `./src/designs`.

 If desired, these directories can be customized using `.diezrc`: